GCUGreyArea/python-parser/README.md

 ## Basic operation

-You can run the parsers agains a defined set of rules and messages with `./parse.py rules logs`.
+You can run the parsers against a defined set of `rules` and `messages` with the command `./parse.py rules logs`.
 To get formated json output run `./parse.py rules logs | jq`.
 Please note that this requires `jq` to be correctly installed in your system.

 ## Basic architecture